PeridexisErrant/DF-Walkthrough/chapters/chap07-nobles.rst

 demands of your nobles or they may go crazy and cause all kinds of problems.

 Lets have a look at nobles.
-Go ahead and hit “n”.
+Go ahead and hit :kbd:`n`.
 This is your noble list, right now it should be very short, but in time it will grow.
-Chances are it looks like this (click for big):
+Chances are it looks like this:

 .. image:: images/dftutorial9906.png
    :align: center